St Mary Cray: The Romany

-St Mary Cray has the largest settled Romani groups and Irish Traveller community in the UK.
+St Mary Cray has the largest settled Romani groups community in the UK.
 In the past, hop and soft fruit farms in the area employed large numbers of itinerant workers.

 Battle of St Mary Cray

 On Saturday 24 April 1954 a clash between Teddy Boys or Edwardians, as they were then known, attracted attention.
 The Orpington & Kentish Times had the headline: "Gang Battle" at Railway Station: Edwardian Youths in Half-Hour Fight: Wooden Stakes, Sand-Filled Socks as Weapons".
 The two gangs were from Downham and St Paul's Cray, and sported stovepipe trousers, crepe shoes and drape jackets.
 Trouble had started earlier in the evening when a "rowdy" party of youths and a few girls from Downham Estate, Bromley, arrived at St Paul's Cray Community Centre, where a dance was being held.
 The paper reported "a knife was drawn when a member of the band objected to being jostled", and "a man had a glass of orange juice thrown in his face during an exchange of words."
 The MC, George Couchman said: "I warned the crowd police were standing by and also took the precaution of the band playing calming music – no quicksteps."
 The crowd dispersed at 11 o'clock, but a fight broke out at the local station, and 40 youths were held over night.